Signs of Failed Basement Waterproofing: Warning Signs Your System Is No Longer Working

 Water Seeping Through Foundation Cracks

-Cracks in basement walls or floors are natural over time, but waterproofing systems are designed to seal or redirect water away from these weak points.
+Some hairline cracks are common in concrete, but cracks that admit water are not just cosmetic.
+Waterproofing systems are supposed to seal, drain, or redirect water away from these weak points.
 When those protections fail, cracks become direct entry points.

 Seepage through cracks may appear as: